ruggeri/tech-notes/algos/concurrency/lock-free-algos.md

 it.
 You could imagine this be implemented from a condition variable and a `item_count` variable.

+I believe the important point is: `counting_semaphore` doesn't use a lock or a mutex.
+When you `release`, you are doing a CAS increment.
+When you do an `acquire`, you will do a CAS decrement.
+If the thread is suspended, you won't block other threads.

 Using a `counting_semaphore` will definitely make this a hot variable.
 That will hurt performance because of cache invalidation/misses.
 The amount of hurt in part depends on how much time is spent doing the